John J. Kelley: Other milestones

-Kelley is the only male runner to ever win both the Boston Marathon and the Mount Washington Road Race, which he won in 1961.
+Kelley is a runner to ever win both the Boston Marathon and the Mount Washington Road Race, which he won in 1961.
 Another runner, Jacqueline Gareau, has also won both.
 He made the ascent in one hour and 8 minutes 54 seconds, nearly seven minutes faster than the winning times in the three previous years the race had been held, 1936–1938.
 In September 2014, a larger-than-life sized bronze statue of Kelley and his dog (Brutus) was dedicated in downtown Mystic, Connecticut.

 Later years

 After his career as a runner ended, he went on to a successful career as high school running coach.
 At Fitch High School in Groton, Connecticut, Kelley coached Amby Burfoot, winner of the 1968 Boston Marathon, and Julia Chase, the first woman to successfully challenge the gender barrier of the Amateur Athletic Union.
 He coached American Power-lifting Champion and world record holder Christopher Annino.
 In addition to coaching, he found work over the years as a newspaper columnist, freelance writer, cab driver and Kelley's Pace running wear store co-owner.